Make the connections and acquire the skills you need to advance your career or start a new one.

 Current Position: Plasma Protein Therapeutics Association, senior vice president for source and international affairs

-"It may sound cliche, but UB really did change my life. ...
+"It may sound cliche, but UBalt really did change my life. ...
 I wouldn't be where I am today without the fellowship and the belief the Schaefer Center's director, Dr. Ann Cotten, had in me.
-I made life-long friendships at UB and I will always be grateful for my time there."
+I made life-long friendships at UBalt and I will always be grateful for my time there."

 Degree: M.F.A. in Integrated Design, '08